 • If some linear combinations of U(1)s are non-anomalous (as we expect for the hypercharge in orientifold realizations of the SM) then, there are additional Chern-Simons-like couplings necessary for the cancellation of the anomalies.

-• Such couplings can be computed by a stringy one-loop computation or inferred from anomaly cancellation.
+• Such couplings can be computed by a stringy computation and CANNOT be inferred from anomaly cancellation.